peterdri/ece-communications-labs/_ece350/lab2/IQ-RTL.md

     $$ Q(t) = a(t)\sin \left( 2\pi f_b t + \phi (t) \right) $$

-  This is how you are able to read $$ f_b $$ directly off of the phase ramp.
+  Since instantaneous (and in this case unchanging) frequency is the derivative of phase, you can find the slope of the phase plot and that is $$f_b$$.
+Measuring the slope of the phase ramp is how you are able to read $$ f_b $$ directly from the "Phase" tab of the *QT GUI Sink*.

 - Assuming that $$f_c$$ is exactly 144 Mhz, use the phase ramp to find your RTL-SDRs local oscillator frequency.
 Confirm your solution for $$f_{LO}$$ with your TA.

 ### Dynamic range with IQ signals

 {% include alert.html class="warning" title="Note" content="This section is possible to do in practice if you have a signal generator nearby.
-If so, set it to generate a 200 MHz tone with the minimum possible amplitude (when done in the lab the starting amplitude is -10 dBm) and plug the output into your RTL-SDR using a coaxial cable.
+If so, set it to generate a 200 MHz tone with a small amplitude (when done in the lab the starting amplitude is -10 dBm) and plug the output into your RTL-SDR using a coaxial cable.
 Then slowly and carefully (so as not to fry your SDR), increase the amplitude until you see what is outlined below.

+If using a signal generator to feed this tone into your RTL-SDR note that **the maximum allowable input power to the RTL-SDR is 10 dBm**.

 If you do not have a signal generator at home read along with the following explanation instead." %}